 Rules and Regulations

-The committee is authorized to adopt reasonable Rules and Regulations governing the form, method and procedures used in the recommendation on the disbursement of Neighborhood Tourist Development Funds, and for the conduct and administration of its affairs.
+The Committee consists of fifteen members—three appointed by the Mayor and one appointed by each of the twelve members of City Council.
+The Committee is authorized to adopt reasonable Rules and Regulations governing the form, method and procedures used in the recommendation on the disbursement of Neighborhood Tourist Development Funds, and for the conduct and administration of its affairs.